opencontainers/runc/man/runc-exec.8.md

-   --apparmor                                   set the apparmor profile for the process --no-new-privs                               set the no new privileges value for the process --cap, -c [--cap option --cap option]        add a capability to the bounding set for the process
+   --apparmor                                   set the apparmor profile for the process --no-new-privs                               set the no new privileges value for the process --cap, -c [--cap option --cap option]        add a capability to the bounding set for the process --no-subreaper                               disable the use of the subreaper used to reap reparented processes